mklabs/grunt-plugins/readme.md

 Collection of growing Grunt plugins and utilities

+*I'll probably create a **bunch** of grunt plugins.
+Instead of creating a new repo for each one, this repository keeps track of these.*

 ## Description

-I'll probably create a **bunch** of grunt plugins.
-Instead of creating a new repo for each one, this repository keeps track of these.

 The `master` branch is my actual "grunt user dir" (`~/.grunt/` on poxis, `%USERPROFILE/.grunt/` on windows) and keep tracks of additional tasks, plugins